Busting The Myths Behind Raising Children With More Than One Language

 No.

 There are benefits to both exposing children to a second language earlier in life and later in life.
-Children exposed to two languages from a young age have been found to have a better native-like pronunciation of a second language, and better long-term grammatical skills in a second language.
+Children exposed to two languages from a young age have been found to have a better native-like pronunciation and better long-term grammatical skills in a second language.

 What is the best approach to raising a bilingual child?